nf-core/crisprseq/README.md

 ## Introduction

-**nf-core/crisprseq** is a bioinformatics best-practice analysis pipeline for Pipeline for the analysis of CRISPR edited next generation sequencing (NGS) data.
+**nf-core/crisprseq** is a bioinformatics best-practice analysis pipeline for the analysis of CRISPR edited next generation sequencing (NGS) data.
 It allows the evaluation of the quality of gene editing experiments using targeted NGS data.

 nf-core/crisprseq can be used to analyse: